JAMES

 His

-future leaps in scientific progress in fields such as relativity
+possible future leaps in scientific progress in fields such

 His work has been regarded as the "second great unification